jondurbin/qlora/README.md

 ## Differences from original

-### airoboros support

-Since I am the creator of the various airoboros models, this fork is fairly well catered to the airoboros instruction/response format, and uses the airoboros prompt.
+Since I am the creator of the various airoboros models, this fork is made specifically for airoboros, and does slightly differ from the main upstream repo.

-The instructions.jsonl file (or whatever filename you are using), should be a single JSON string per line, newline separated, with "instruction" and "response" values.

-Add: `--dataset_format airoboros`

 ### airoboros chat support

 airoboros datasets starting from 3.0 onwards are using conversational style datasets (e.g. sharegpt)

 Add `--dataset_format airoboros_chat`

+__*This uses llama-2 chat prompt format!*__

+### legacy airoboros support

+__*For versions 2.2.1 and earlier*__

+The instructions.jsonl file (or whatever filename you are using), should be a single JSON string per line, newline separated, with "instruction" and "response" values.

+Add: `--dataset_format airoboros`

 ### epochs instead of steps